braintree/braintree-ios-drop-in/README.md

 1. [License](#license)

 ## Getting Started

+🚨🚨🚨 **WARNING: The iOS Drop-In SDK is currently inactive and will be unsupported by November 2025.
+See the Announcements section for more details** 🚨🚨🚨

 We recommend using [Swift Package Manager](https://swift.org/package-manager/) or [CocoaPods](https://github.com/CocoaPods/CocoaPods) to integrate the Braintree Drop-in SDK with your project.